sambhuganesan/CayleyPy-RL-Environment/README.md

 - A complete CayleyPy implementation: `pilgrim/`, `train.py`, `test.py`
 - The CayleyPy paper PDF: `paper/cayleypy.pdf`
 - Cube generators, target state, and 16 evaluation scrambles
-- A description of the observed performance gap: about 12/16 solved at average length about 38, versus the paper's near-100% at about length 20
+- A prompt-level summary of the current local performance gap: under the reduced CPU-local setting, the buggy implementation solves about 15/16 scrambles with mean solution length about 34, still below the paper's much stronger reported results

 Four bugs are injected into the implementation.
 The agent must locate and fix them by reading the paper, inspecting the code, and verifying fixes